 As the PeaceMatrix™ progresses, it develops each Starting Question using the patent-pending process to help continually break down and organize the Starting Question’s subject matter, using more questions, hypothesis, summaries, sources, information, facts, ideas and solutions, in layers of increasingly-focused levels.
 Each level questions, analyzes and develops the results of the above-level.
 Each next level can ask any question regarding the previous level to develop or test its correctness, thoroughness and utility.

-The PeaceMatrix™ does this by dissecting the Starting Questions and all sub-matter using the “Socratic Method” – similar to how Socrates would question assumptions of his students, by asking for each point, “why?”, or “how do you know?”.
+The PeaceMatrix™ does this by dissecting the Starting Questions and all sub-matter using a “Socratic Method” – type questioning process, similar to how Socrates would question assumptions of his students, by asking for each point, “why?”, or “how do you know?”.

 The PeaceMatrix™ system allows for increased open questioning of all points and authorities, and honest, reasoning-based analysis, and presents all relevant viewpoints with a level of honesty, open-mindedness and directness that no politician, diplomat, organization, mediator or negotiator ever could, whether for political reasons, intellectual, practical or other limitations.